Morpher-io/morpher-farcaster/README.md

 3.  **Set up environment variables:**

-    Create a `.env` file in the root of the project.
+    Create a `.env.local` file in the root of the project.
 At a minimum, you will need to define the Morpher API endpoint.

     ```env
     # Morpher Trading SDK
-    VITE_MORPHER_API_ENDPOINT=http://localhost:3001
+    NEXT_PUBLIC_MORPHER_API_ENDPOINT=http://localhost:3001
     ```

 ### Running the Development Server

-To start the Vite development server, run:
+To start the Next.js development server, run:

 ```bash
 npm run dev